How to build an ecommerce website?

 The following are the 12 must-have pages on your ecommerce website.

 Your ecommerce landing page is a storefront of your online business – it welcomes your customers by providing them with the most essential information and links to other pages on your website.
-The landing page is your key initial impression maker, the touchpoint for potential shoppers and engaging brand wrapper for repeat customers.
+The landing page is your key initial impression maker, a touchpoint for potential shoppers, and an engaging brand wrapper for repeat customers.
 It should be adapted to your specific audience, motivating your traffic to convert, and entice by both brilliant design and real value.

 Your ecommerce landing page may include sections like:

 - Risk reducers, such as free shipping and returns